-E-Scoop glasses are custom designed optics that combine 5 unique optical characteristics to maximize the remaining vision of a low vision patient.
-These 5 optical features focus the image onto the part of the eye that is least affected by vision loss, thereby maximizing the patients current vision.
+E-Scoop glasses are custom-designed optics that combine five unique optical characteristics to maximize the remaining vision of a low-vision patient.
+These five optical features focus the image onto the part of the eye that is least affected by vision loss, thereby maximizing the patient’s current vision.

-E-Scoop glasses combine 5 optical features to assist a low vision patient:
+E-Scoop glasses combine five optical features to assist a low-vision patient:

 E-Scoop glasses help patients who have difficulty driving at night, using the computer, or adjusting to changes in light/brightness.
 For many patients with macular degeneration or other low vision diseases, even early stages of vision loss can hamper their ability to get around and do the things they love.

-For many, E-Scoop glasses are the ideal low vision aid, as they provide new hope for the patient who is able to regain their ability to do so many things that they thought were no longer an option due to their vision loss.
-The tint allows for reduced visual stress from bright light such as daylight, along with UV protection, leading to greater comfort and improved vision.
+For many, E-Scoop glasses are the ideal low vision aid, as they provide new hope for the patient who can regain their ability to do so many things that they thought were no longer an option due to their vision loss.
+The tint reduces visual stress from bright light, such as daylight and UV protection, leading to greater comfort and improved vision.

-The anti-reflective coating reduces glare during night driving, using a computer and similar tasks.
-The curve of the lens works to subtly enlarge the image enabling the wearer to experience more detail.
-The prism directs the light away from the damaged areas of the macula to the outer area that is generally unaffected at this stage of macular degeneration.
+The anti-reflective coating reduces glare during night driving, computer use, and similar tasks.
+The lens curve subtly enlarges the image, enabling the wearer to experience more detail.
+The prism directs the light away from the damaged areas of the macula to the outer area, which is generally unaffected at this stage of macular degeneration.

-Who Are The Ideal Candidates For E-Scoop Glasses?
+Who is the Ideal Candidate For E-Scoop Glasses?